3rd Place Solution for VisDA 2021 Challenge -- Universally Domain Adaptive Image Recognition: Our Solution

 \paragraph{Closed-set classifier} All VOLO's pretrained parameters are kept when used in OVANet.
 The feature extractor of OVANet is replaced with the backbone of VOLO and the closed-set classifier is replaced with VOLO's head.
 In this way, we can learn a more effective classifier from the supervision of labeled source data.
 However, when following the original training settings of OVANet, the accuracy drops while the AUROC is the same.
 As we know, Transformer-based models are usually difficult to train, which motivates us to follow VOLO's training strategies.
 The most important one is using the Token Labeling method~\cite{jiang2021all} for data augmentation.
 The input of VOLO is the patches of an image and the output is the feature for each patch.
 If only the class label is used as the supervised information, the detailed information of the patches will be lost.
 Token Labeling is one method to provide supervised information for each patch of an image.
-Following VOLO, we employ RandAug\cite{cubuk2020randaugment} and CutOut\cite{zhong2020random} as data augmentation.
+Following VOLO, we employ CutOut\cite{zhong2020random} and RandAug\cite{cubuk2020randaugment} removing brightness and contrast which are on the blacklist of the challenge as data augmentation.
 Please note that the data augmentation methods are only applied on the source data.

 \paragraph{Open-set classifier on source data} In OVANet, the open-set classifier is composed of a bunch of binary classifiers, the number of which is the same with the number of categories.
 During the training of OVANet, there are only two binary classifiers producing loss in each training step.
 One is the positive classifier and the other one is the nearest negative classifier.
 This can be problematic when the number of categories is large, because there might be many near negative classifiers.
 Using only the nearest one makes it difficult for the model to converge.
 To deal with this issue, we increase the number of near negative binary classifiers that would produce loss.